leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/query_execution.md

 permalink: /internals/query_execution/
 order: 2
 description: Armed with our new understanding of the life of a query, we can dive deeper into query execution.
-next_page_title:
+next_page_title: Storage Optimization
-next_page_permalink:
+next_page_permalink: /internals/storage_optimization/
-prev_page_title:
+prev_page_title: Life of a Query
-prev_page_permalink:
+prev_page_permalink: /internals/query/
 ---
-Earlier in this section, we talked about Colossus - Googles's distributed filesystem which stores BigQuery data.
+Earlier in this section, we talked about Colossus - Google's distributed filesystem which stores BigQuery data.
 To actually compute data, BigQuery uses Dremel.
-Workers, or slots, are used to extract data from storage (we'll call these leaf nodes) and perform aggregations (we'll call these mixers).
+Workers, or slots, are used to extract data from storage and perform aggregations.
 Data that needs to be shared between slots is stored in the shuffle.
 Movement of data is facilitated by Jupiter, the 1 petabit/sec network through which storage and compute talk.

 ## Remote Memory Shuffle
 ![image](/assets/images/memory_shuffle.png){: style="float: right;width: 50%; margin-left: 40px; margin-bottom: 40px"}

 In-memory BigQuery shuffle **stores intermediate data produced from various stages of query processing** in a set of nodes that are dedicated to hosting remote memory.

 This lets you query large datasets and get fast responses.
-Each executed query is broken up into stages which are then processed by workers / slots and written back out to shuffle.
+Each executed query is broken up into stages which are then processed by workers and written back out to shuffle.
 We’ll see this later on with the query plan, which details each of these stages.

 In BigQuery, each shuffled row can be consumed by BigQuery workers as soon as it's created by the producers.
 This makes it possible to execute distributed operations in a pipeline.
 If a worker were to have an issue during query processing, another worker would simply pick up where the previous one left off by reading from the previous shuffle.
 This provides resilience to failures within workers themselves.
 When a query is complete, the results are written out to persistent storage and returned to the user.
 This also enables us to serve up cached results the next time that query executes.